- Our Process

 With a track record of success and corporate social responsibility, the company continues to conduct groundbreaking research into the transportation industry of the future—from developing seats that help prevent whiplash to designing and developing the first generation of autonomous vehicles.
 And, as an advanced manufacturer of lightweight components, Adient is at the forefront of a movement to promote sustainable driving experiences around the globe.

-Fortunately, Continuant could provide just the solution that Adient needed.
-Replacing the Avaya system with a new one from Microsoft, Continuant helped Adient migrate 20,000 users, ensuring that they’d be able to get the most out of their new solution.
+Continuant replaced Adient’s Avaya system with Microsoft Phone System, Continuant helped Adient migrate 20,000 users, ensuring that they’d be able to get the most out of their new solution.
 The new hardware for the solution, such as phones, gateways, and headsets, was provided as a service, saving Adient money and cutting down on hassle.

-Continuant will be providing ongoing Managed Services to Adient’s Microsoft solution and its Five9 contact center, including Incident Management, Problem Management, Preventative Maintenance, Carrier Services, Configuration Management, Change Management, Asset Management, Release Management and Documentation Management.
+Continuant is providing ongoing Managed Services to Adient’s Microsoft solution and its Five9 contact center, including Incident Management, Problem Management, Preventative Maintenance, Carrier Services, Configuration Management, Change Management, Asset Management, Release Management and Documentation Management.

-Furthermore, Continuant will support Adient’s users all over the world, including countries such as Argentina, Austria, Belgium, Brazil, Canada, China, Czech Republic, France, Germany, Hong Kong, Hungary, Italy, Japan, Luxembourg, Macedonia, Mexico, Poland, Romania, Russia, Serbia, Slovakia, South Africa, South Korea, Spain, Sweden, Turkey, the UK, and the USA.
+Furthermore, Continuant supports Adient’s users all over the world, including countries such as Argentina, Austria, Belgium, Brazil, Canada, China, Czech Republic, France, Germany, Hong Kong, Hungary, India, Italy, Japan, Luxembourg, Macedonia, Mexico, Morocco, Poland, Romania, Russia, Serbia, Slovakia, South Africa, South Korea, Spain, Sweden, Thailand, Turkey, the UK, and the USA.

 Share this story